rebcabin/tangledown/README.md

 The following function, in noweb `oh-no-there-are-two-ways` recognizes code blocks bracketed by triple backticks.
 Notice that the `noweb` tag for this block in this here README.md is triple-bacticked, itself.
 Kind of a funny self-toast joke, no?
 Tangledown can tangle all the options in Tangledown itself.

-Mostly, we use indented code blocks when we're talking about noweb and tangle tags, but don't want process them.
+Mostly, we use indented code blocks when we're talking about noweb and tangle tags, but don't want go process them.
 Tangledown won't process them because they're indented, and the regexes in noweb `left_justified_regexes` won't match them.

 #### noweb oh-no-there-are-two-ways